- Home serve gives peace of mind for a small monthly fee.

 Who will come to my home to make the repair?

 Homeowners who call with a covered emergency can rest assured that a local, licensed and insured technician will respond to the call and carry out the repair in a professional manner.
-Each service technician is hand selected and rigorously screened before acceptance.
+Each service technician is hand selected and screened before acceptance.
 Screening includes verification of certification and an in-the-field evaluation.